jerry81/codeingame/G03TowerDefense/strategy.md

 - major weakness found with my plan
   - if there is a split path, i may end up building on one of the split paths

+- thought i fixed the weakness but then encountered another bad case:
+- the convergence was never found

+- convergence logic wrong
+- instead should follow each path and look for the fork
+- fork happens when a path nsew neighbors > 2

+- another big issue, when the convergence is in the center of the board, it doesn't build anything at all